CiweisssssS/AIMailPilot/replit.md

 ## Overview

 An AI-powered email assistant designed as a Gmail Workspace Add-on with a Python FastAPI backend and Google Apps Script frontend.
-The system provides inbox-level intelligence through a 4-layer sidebar interface that analyzes multiple emails using delta fetch + unresolved pool strategy.
-All analysis is heuristic-based (no paid LLM APIs required).
+The system provides inbox-level intelligence through a **5-layer sidebar interface** that analyzes multiple emails using **delta fetch + "Read = Processed" strategy**.
+All analysis runs on **local CPU-only Hugging Face models** (no paid LLM APIs required).

 ## User Preferences